davidtchiu/davidtchiu.github.io/teaching/cs261/hwk2.ttt/index.md

     > "Spassky"   (String)
     ```

 3. Extend `Player` again to create a `RandomPlayer` class.
-Objects of this type select from among the open positions on the board randomly.
-You *could* generate random row and column values until you find a position that's open, but I don't want you to, because the runtime of that loop would be unbounded.
-(Yeah I know it's unlikely to take more than a few iterations, but it's just bad code design).
-Instead, keep a list of open cells, and randomly select one of those cells to fill.
+This player makes a random move among the open positions on the board.
+Use a random number generator (`Random`) to generate two random integers between 0 and 2 inclusive.
+If that spot is taken, generate another pair.
+Otherwise, make the move on the random coordinates!
 If the board is already full, your method should return without modifying the board.

 Here's a couple of random players in action, though you'll obviously get different results:

     ```java
     Board b = new Board();